The Jewish Telegraphic Agency will be glad to answer inquiries for further information about any of the news items contained in this Bulletin.

-Passing to the Palestine question, Lloyd Gerge says “under the Jews, the country once numbered five millions, while under the Turks, the population was less than seven hundred thousand.
+Passing to the Palestine question, Lloyd George says, “under the Jews, the country once numbered five millions, while under the Turks, the population was less than seven hundred thousand.
 The once glorious state has been spoiled by centuries of neglect but the country still has immense possibilities.”

-“The Jews have turned the swamps of Palestine” the article continues “into valuable lands and by irrigation and reservoiring the raintail, have converted a desert into a garden.”
+“The Jews have turned the swamps of Palestine,” the article continues, “into valuable lands and by irrigation and reservoiring the rainfall, have converted a desert into a garden.”

 “The Arabs share this prosperity.
 Arabs have neither means, energy or ambition necessary to do this, and the British are too burdened to undertake it.”

-“The salfour Declaration” he concludes “was not intended to expropriate Arabs but to enable Jews to come back.
+“The Balfour Declaration,” he concludes, “was not intended to expropriate Arabs but to enable Jews to come back.
 The Jews demand no privileges not enjoyed by the other inhabitants of Palestine.
 They ask only equality and an opportunity to peacefully upbuild a national home by their own exertions.”